auth0/Lock-Google.Android/README.md

 ## License

-Lock-GooglePlus is available under the MIT license.
+Lock-Google is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.